Mysore Fridays are a dream within the dream. The will is worn out, as is the body, so you just let the vinyasa carry you through.

 Double-turning the bolt on the front door, I put on God’s Symphony – the iPod my brother curates for every Mysore trip.
 Next in the queue is something hilarious: Daft Punk’s score for TRON.
 I smile to him through the planet because this is so corny and epic and exactly right.

 There’s a 3 minute Overture – horns and cymbals and more than a little of Beethoven’s Fifth, with a quiet track of nervous breathing mixed under everything else.
 That’s long enough to descend the stairs in the dark, unlock the motorbike, and set it coasting down the hill.
 At the bottom, I touch the ignition and the score switches to a minute of spoken word before giving over to an hour of epic electronica.
 The Gokulam streets are dark at 4am except for lights on in single second-floor rooms at the backs of middle class homes – a Lite Brite landscape of ashtangis’ apartments.
 Bats dip down out of the trees.
-I shift my hips back to allow my spine to arch over the chassis, and watch for the dogs who sleep in the road.
+I shift my hips back to arch my spine over the chassis, and watch for the dogs who sleep in the road.

 Jeff Bridges on the second track of TRON speaks in my ears: The grid, a digital frontier.
 I tried to picture clusters of information as they moved through the computer.
 What did they look like?
 Ships, motorcycles?
 Were the circuits like freeways?
 I kept dreaming of a world I thought I’d never see.
 And then one day, I got in.